Minatamis na saging is one of those nostalgic desserts that just feels like home-simple, sweet, and familiar.

 Jump to:

 - Saba bananas: Use ripe saba bananas (firm, not mushy).
 They hold their shape well and stay tender without falling apart.
 Saba is naturally sweet, slightly starchy, and perfect for desserts like this.
-If you can’t find saba, you can substitute plantains (ripe but still firm).
+You can also use yellow plantains (ripe but still firm).

-- Sago (optional but recommended): Use small sago pearls, since the larger ones take much longer to cook.
+- Sago (optional): Use small sago pearls, since the larger ones take much longer to cook.
 About ⅓ cup uncooked is plenty and adds a nice chewy contrast to the bananas.
 You can also use tapioca pearls, and some people like adding ripe langka for extra flavor.

-- Brown sugar: I prefer brown sugar for the deeper, caramel-like sweetness.
-It also gives the syrup more color and flavor.
+- Brown sugar: I prefer brown sugar for better flavor and color.
 Panutsa or muscovado sugar work, too.
-Keep in mind that the amount you use will depend on how ripe your saba bananas are—the riper they are, the less sugar you’ll need.
+Keep in mind that the amount you use will depend on how ripe your saba bananas are-the riper they are, the less sugar you'll need.
 Adjust to taste.

 - Water: Adjust the amount based on how ripe your bananas are and how syrupy you want it.
 Riper bananas cook faster, so they usually need less water.
 I used frozen saba bananas, which tend to be firmer and less ripe, so I use a bit more water to give them time to cook and soften.